timflannagan/aws-lambda-testing/docs/aws-auth-testing.md

 Here's a summary of the three authentication methods available:

-1. **Default: Node Role (Instance Metadata)**
-   - **Pros**:
-     - Simplest to configure (no auth config needed)
+1. **Static AWS Credentials (Simple Setup)**
-     - Uses AWS credential provider chain
+   - Uses AWS credentials stored in a Kubernetes secret
-     - Works with existing node permissions
-   - **Cons**:
-     - Less granular control
-     - All pods on node share same permissions
+   - Good for testing and non-EKS environments
    - Not recommended for production
-     - Requires adding the right lambda roles to the node role to make this work.
-2. **IRSA (Recommended for Production)**
+2. **Pod Identity (Recommended for Production)**
-   - **Pros**:
-     - Fine-grained permission control
-     - Pod-level isolation
-     - AWS best practice for EKS
-   - **Cons**:
-     - More complex setup
+   - Uses IAM Roles for Service Accounts (IRSA)
-     - Requires EKS cluster with OIDC provider
+   - Requires EKS with OIDC provider
-3. **Static Credentials**
-   - **Pros**:
+   - Best practice for production environments
+3. **Node Role (Simple but Less Secure)**
-     - Works anywhere (not EKS specific)
+   - Uses the EKS node's IAM role
-     - Simple to understand
+   - Requires adding Lambda permissions to node role
-   - **Cons**:
-     - Credential rotation challenges
-     - Security risk if leaked
    - Not recommended for production

-Choose the authentication method based on your security requirements and operational needs:

-- For production: Use IRSA
-- For testing/development: Node role or static credentials
-- For non-EKS environments: Static credentials

 ## Setup